-Between an epidemic of shooting deaths and fears of a Charlottesville-like riot, 2017 was a tough year for the city, and posed a unique challenge for Police Chief Alfred Durham.
+Between an epidemic of shooting deaths and fears of a Charlottesville-like riot, 2017 was a tough year for the city, but it posed a unique challenge for Chief of Police Alfred Durham.
 As of Dec.
-1, 57 Richmonders have lost their lives to gun violence, and the city spent $570,000 to respond to the tiny rally organized by a ragtag group of pro-monument activists from Georgia and Florida.
+1, 57 Richmonders have lost their lives to gun violence, and the city spent $570,000 to respond to the tiny rally organized by a ragtag group of neo-Confederate activists from Georgia and Florida.

 In person, Durham was as blunt and straightforward as he is at the podium.
 “I’m just a straight shooter.
 I’ve always been,” he said, describing it as part of the job.
 “You have to be direct, and you have to tell the truth.
 My integrity is all I have.
 If people don’t have trust in the chief, the department is going to fail.”

 Durham seeks to build integrity and trust through a dual approach of increasing community policing initiatives, and systemic reform targeting misconduct.
-The latter was a top concern before he agreed to take the position back in 2015.
+The latter was a top concern before he agreed to come back to Richmond as chief in 2015.

 I made it clear we’re going to treat people with fairness and respect.
 We work for them.